CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 ---
 layout: page
 title: "Orthographic Consolidated"
-subtitle: "Being an Improved and Expanded Consolidation of the Manual, Supplement, Teaching, and Extended"
+subtitle: "Being an Improved and Expanded Consolidation of the Manual, Supplement, Teaching, and Revised Publications."
 author: "CricketB, based on works by Hugh L Callendar, W Stevens, and E Clarey"
 toc: true
 toc_hmax: 6